Sonar-TS: Search-Then-Verify Natural Language Querying for Time Series Databases: Benchmark Details

 \section{Benchmark Details}

-This appendix provides comprehensive specifications for the construction, distribution, and evaluation of NLQTSBench.
-We detail the query templates, data injection mechanisms, and the rigorous metric definitions used to benchmark solver performance.
+This appendix provides the implementation details of NLQTSBench.
+We document the query templates used to instantiate concrete questions (Appendix~\ref{app:templates}), the construction pipeline that produces ground-truth-annotated samples from these templates (Appendix~\ref{app:pipeline}), and the evaluation metrics used to score solver outputs (Appendix~\ref{app:eval}).